TomHuynhSG/personal-workout-tracker/README.md

     id BIGINT PRIMARY KEY GENERATED ALWAYS AS IDENTITY, name TEXT NOT NULL UNIQUE,
     muscle_group TEXT NOT NULL,
+    is_in_routine BOOLEAN DEFAULT TRUE NOT NULL,
+    ordering INT,
     created_at TIMESTAMPTZ DEFAULT now() NOT NULL
 );